Introduction to 'Leading and collaborating using online tools'

 Project management tools

 These can be simple or sophisticated.
 You may just need a cloud-based to-do list that you can check and update anywhere on any device.
 Maybe you’re looking for something more, to plan large projects or manage team tasks.
-Once again, the key is to think about what you need before you look at tools that could help.

 You've seen these in our earlier sections.
 They are multi-purpose and include tools to help manage tasks and projects.

-MS 365 has:
+Microsoft 365 has:

-• To Do – Useful for personal task management
+• To Do – Useful for personal task management.

-• The Tasks app in Teams – Just like To Do, but for teams
+• The Tasks app in Teams – Just like To Do, but for teams.

-• Project – For larger projects or team management tasks
+• Project – For larger projects or team management tasks.

-• Planner – A lighter project management tool that can work with To Do and Tasks
+• Planner – A lighter project management tool that can work with To Do and Tasks.

 Google doesn’t have tools to manage large projects, but its Tasks and Calendar apps can help you track and plan tasks.

-Other project management tools include:
+Other project management tools

 Chapter 3

-3 mins
+3 minutes

 Starting to use these tools